Test Automation Best Practices: A Guide for Teams Starting Over

 • Video recordings for complex user flows

-Use standardized output formats like JUnit XML.
-This makes it easier to parse results across different tools and frameworks.
+JUnit XML makes it easier to parse results across different tools and frameworks.

-Make results accessible to the whole team.
-Not just developers, but product managers, QA engineers, and support teams benefit from seeing test results.
+Not just developers.
+Product managers, QA engineers, and support teams benefit from seeing test results.
 Centralized reporting helps everyone understand system health.

-Build a maintenance habit
+6. Build a maintenance habit

 Version your test dependencies.
 Pin framework versions, browser versions, and third-party libraries.
 Uncontrolled updates break tests unpredictably.

-But as automation matures, new challenges emerge:
+As automation matures, new challenges emerge.

-• Tests are scattered across multiple frameworks.
-Your web team uses Playwright, your ops team uses k6, your backend team uses PyTest, and your infrastructure team has Helm tests.
+Tests are scattered across multiple frameworks.
+Your web team uses Playwright, your ops team uses k6, your backend team uses PyTest, your infrastructure team has Helm tests.
 Each framework has its own execution pattern, output format, and requirements.

-• CI slows down when it becomes your test runner instead of your build system.
+CI slows down when it becomes your test runner instead of your build system.
 As soon as integration, end-to-end, and load tests get shoved into PR pipelines, execution time balloons and teams scramble to reorganize tests just to keep development moving.

-• Parallelization becomes complex.
+Parallelization becomes complex.
 You want to split tests across multiple machines to speed up execution, but coordinating parallel runs and aggregating results is manual work.

-• Reporting and observability are fragmented.
+Reporting and observability are fragmented.
 Results live in different places, and getting a holistic view of test health requires stitching together multiple sources.

 How Testkube helps teams get started

-Start simple and scale smart
+8. Start simple and scale smart

 1. Start with high-impact areas (APIs, smoke tests, critical paths)